Fundamentals-of-Computer-Science/FunCS/content/index.md

 This textbook takes a definitions-focused approach to learning.
 We believe that a strong understanding starts with precise definitions.
 These definitions will form the bedrock of your knowledge, upon which you'll build a comprehensive understanding of programming concepts through examples and practice.
 Each definition is carefully illustrated with examples.
 Don't worry if a definition doesn't immediately click: Instead, treat them as fundamental truths.
 As you work through the examples, you'll see how these definitions operate in practice, solidifying your understanding.

-Our journey begins with the most fundamental building blocks: [[values and types]].
+Our journey begins with the most fundamental building blocks: [[Chapter 1 - Values and Types|values and types]].
 From there, we'll progressively build your knowledge, adding new concepts and restrictions upon these core ideas along the way.
 Expect a gradual start with plenty of hands-on practice before moving to more complex coding challenges.
 This approach ensures a solid foundation for later concepts and the rapid pace of later chapters.

 **Our Learning Path:**